 How Do I Get Arts Essentials for My School?

-Schools do not need to apply for an Arts Essentials.
+Schools do not need to apply for Arts Essentials.
 In order to be eligible for Arts Essentials, a school must:

 - Have an active Arts Liaison who has been nominated by the principal.
 Arts Liaisons serve as the on-site arts champions for their school communities.
 They must be (re)nominated at the start of every school year.
 To renominate a Liaison or nominate a new Liaison, principals should complete this Nomination form.

 - Have an active Arts Liaison complete the yearly Creative Schools Survey every school year.
 The Creative Schools Survey collects arts data from each school to determine its Creative Schools Certification rating—the level at which the school meets the goals and priorities outlined in the CPS Arts Education Plan.
 Learn more about the Creative School Certification ratings.

 Once an Arts Liaison completes the Survey, Arts Essentials funding is made accessible to the school, and purchasing can begin.

 How Can Arts Essentials Money Be Spent?

 Arts Essentials funding can only be spent on materials, supplies, and equipment for visual art, music, dance, theatre, and media arts programming or instruction during the school day.
-The principal, Arts Liaison, and arts staff should work together to identify the area(s) of greatest need and spend accordingly.
+The principal, Arts Liaison, and other arts staff should work together to identify the area(s) of greatest need and spend accordingly.

-For a list of specific purchases that can and cannot be made, along with a walkthrough of the purchasing process, please download the Arts Essentials Purchasing Guide (see above).
+For a list of specific purchases that can and cannot be made, along with a walkthrough of the purchasing process, please download the appropriate Arts Essentials Purchasing Guide (above).